William-nyarash/internet2/README.md

  # php registration

-the code was created and tested on lampp /xampp php provide by the apache friends.
+the code was created and tested on lampp /xampp

+If you are using linux distro visit  [apache friends](https://www.apachefriends.org/) .